-- Add knobs of butter and margarine to vegetables, potatoes etc. and add grated cheese to soup, mashed potato, jacket potato or scrambled eggs. - Add cream or evaporated milk to soups or puddings e.g. stewed/canned fruits, custard and rice puddings. - Add sugar to cereals, drinks, desserts. - Serve jam, honey, syrup on bread, milk puddings etc. - Make a creamy sauce e.g. cheese sauce, parsley sauce. - · Cook rice with coconut milk. - Cook curries with ghee (clarified butter) as well as coconut milk powder or ground nuts.
+- Add knobs of butter and margarine to vegetables, potatoes, etc. and add grated cheese to soup, mashed potato, jacket potato or scrambled eggs. - Add cream or evaporated milk to soups or puddings, for example, stewed/ canned fruits, custard and rice puddings. - Add sugar to cereals, drinks, desserts. - Serve jam, honey, syrup on bread, milk puddings, etc. - Make a creamy sauce such as cheese sauce or parsley sauce. - Cook rice with coconut milk. - Cook curries with ghee (clarified butter) as well as , coconut milk powder or ground nuts.

-If you have a health issue that requires a special diet, chat with your GP, Practice Nurse or health professional before fortifying food.
+If you have a health issue that requires a special diet, chat with your GP, local Pharmacist, Practice Nurse or health professional before fortifying food.